metabase/metabase/docs/users-guide/13-sql-parameters.md

 ```
 SELECT count(*)
 FROM products
-WHERE {% raw %}{{created_at}}{% endraw %}
+WHERE {{created_at}}
 ```

 ##### Creating SQL question filters using field filter variables
-First, insert a variable tag in your SQL, like `{% raw %}{{my_var}}{% endraw %}`.
+First, insert a variable tag in your SQL, like `{{my_var}}`.
 Then, in the side panel, select the `Field Filter` variable type, and choose which field to map your variable to.
 In order to display a filter widget, you'll have to choose a field whose Type in the Data Model section of the Admin Panel is one of the following:
 - Category
 - City
 - Entity Key